solodyagin/pasdivert/README.md

 as Administrator.

 * `passthru` This program does nothing except divert packets and re-inject them.
 * `netdump` This is a simple traffic monitor.
 It uses a WinDivert handle in SNIFF mode.
 The SNIFF mode copies packets and does not block the original.
 * `webfilter` This is a simple web (HTTP) filter using WinDivert.
 * `netlimit` Simulates bad networks.
+* `dnsdump` This is a simple DNS traffic monitor.

 ## webfilter